ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/kubernetes.md

 ---
-title: Kubernetes
+title: "Kubernetes"
 quadrant: platforms
 ring: adopt
+description: |
+  [Kubernetes](https://kubernetes.io/), also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
 ---

-[Kubernetes](https://kubernetes.io/), also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

 Kubernetes is cloud-agnostic and can run in any of the public clouds but also within the STFC cloud.